jdjakub/self-raising-diagrams/README.md

 # Current instructions
 Currently, we recognise a simple visual notation of boxes, arrows, and text labels.
 Arrows are labelled by the closest text element.
 Each box means a JS object, and each arrow means a property, with the "obvious" semantics on that.

-Insert the following into `diagram.svg`, below the top svg element:
+You need to insert the following into your SVG file, below the top svg element:

 ```html
 <script href="./misc.js"></script>
 ```

-Open `diagram.svg` in Firefox.
+Example 1: Open `diagram.svg` in Firefox.
 In the Ctrl-Shift-I console, call `main()` and see if `objs` encodes the correct relationships.

+Example 2: Open `id-simple.svg`.
+Run `main()`.
+Verify `objs`.
+Note that I'm currently faking object names via very transparent arrows to a dummy target object.
+This means that in the console, you know that an object is supposed to be e.g. `Primitive` by checking if it has a key by that name.